Understanding the Meaning of In-House Financing

 Cons of In-House Financing

 There may be higher interest and fees.
 In-house financing might come with higher rates and fees than other lending options.
 A large down payment may be needed.
 If you have bad credit, the seller may require you to make a larger down payment.
-They may charge you higher interest as well.
 There could be limitations on your purchase options.
 You can only get in-house financing for the products sold by that seller, limiting you to what they have in stock.

 Applying for In-House Financing